Maryland Car Insurance Laws

 Collision Auto Coverage

-Collision auto insurance pays for damages to your vehicle because of at-fault accidents.
-The collision coverage may pay for the vehicle repair, or if the vehicle is a total loss.
-Lastly, collision coverage will pay the actual cash value of the vehicle less the deductible.
+Collision auto insurance pays for damages to your vehicle caused by at-fault accidents.
+It may pay for the vehicle’s repair or replacement if the vehicle is a total loss.
+Your collision coverage will pay the vehicle’s actual cash value less the deductible.

 Full Coverage combines liability, comprehensive, and collision auto insurance.